ssricardo/openapi-board-backend/README.md

 #### Responses

     * 200 - OK
-    * 400 - Bad request: Usually indicates that the arguments are incorrect
+    * 400 - Bad request: Usually indicates that there are problems with the arguments (wrong types, missing, order...)
     * 409 - Conflict: Some validation has failed.
 For example, an app is in a given state that shouldn't be changed

 ## Security

-There are two default roles, which are needed:
+There are 3 default roles, which are needed:

 * READER
     * Needed to use the frontend application (reading operations)
 * MANAGER
-    * Needed to make changes using the frontend application
+    * Needed to make changes using the frontend application and manage subscriptions
 * AGENT
     * Needed to push new app definitions, usually to be done by a client